Nerdy creations with numbers, words, sounds, and pixels

 Writing by Anton Hoyer - Love Violence Algorithms, Novels, Miscellaneous

 In school, I did not think much of writing.
-It was a tedious but necessary task (unlike the German classics that the curriculum required me to read, which were mostly just tedious).
-That changed during an academic year I spent abroad when I read “The Road” by Cormac McCarthy in my American Writers class.
-Not only did its minimalistic style appeal to me, but also its post-apocalyptic setting and its few but well-devised characters.
+It was a tedious but necessary task (unlike German classics the curriculum required me to read, which were mostly just tedious).
+That changed during an academic year I spent abroad, reading “The Road” by Cormac McCarthy in my American Writers class.
+Not only did its minimalist style appeal to me, but also the post-apocalyptic setting and the few but well-devised characters.

 However, it took me another four to five years until I acknowledged writing as an artistic device I could utilize myself.
-By then, I had written mostly songs and poems, which gradually faded into poetic prose, short stories, long stories, and eventually novels.
+By then, I had written mostly songs and poems, which gradually faded into poetic prose, short stories, longer stories, and eventually novels.
 It was like an addiction, and I spent so much time on it that I began to neglect my other responsibilities, such as friends, my studies, or nightly sleep.
-I remember once when I was so in the flow that I wrote an entire 40-page chapter for my novel “Regine” in a 16-hour shift, not even taking a five-minute break to eat my sorry instant ramen.
+I remember once when I was so in the flow that I wrote an entire 40-page chapter for my novel “Regine” during a 16-hour session, not even taking a five-minute break to enjoy my sorry instant ramen with fresh garlic.
 I broke that record several times over, and it did not yield the best pages I ever wrote, but it was fun, and at the time, I was happy with the results.

 There were times in my life when I considered giving it all up to become a full-time writer, but I realized that being dependent on writing could take all the romance out of it.
-Besides, the competition is a lot stiffer than for engineers.
-While I do not think that one should wait with the writing until one is old because one needs to practice it all the time, I did postpone the publishing part for later, maybe out of fear of becoming a full-fledged writer by accident.
+Besides, the competition is a lot stiffer than for specialized engineers.
+While I do not think that you should wait with the writing until you are old (because you should practice, make errors, improve, […]), I did postpone the publishing part for later, maybe out of fear of becoming a full-fledged writer by accident.

-However, I also discovered another more static text type for myself: the experimental text devised from a limited set of words.
-That means I use programming to look for words that fulfill a particular criterion, for example, words whose letters are in alphabetical order, and then compose entire texts out of them.
-Perhaps it was my final goodbye to the mainstream and hello to the avant-garde, but it fulfills me and is more compatible with my other obligations because I only need to maintain the same style for a few days as opposed to the weeks or months it takes to write a novel.
-All these texts are continually being added to my collection “Love–Violence–Algorithms.”
+During my late 20s, I discovered a more static text type by myself: constrained writing: experimental texts devised from limited sets of words.
+For example, you use programming to look for words that fulfill a particular criterion, like words whose letters are in alphabetical order.
+Then you categorize these words and compose entire texts with them.
+Perhaps constrained writing is my final goodbye to the mainstream and hello to the avant-garde, but it fulfills me and is more compatible with my other obligations because I only need to maintain the same style for a few days as opposed to the weeks + months + years it takes to write a novel.
+By the way, all these texts are continually being added to my open-access collection “Love–Violence–Algorithms.”